 Dogs have a low tolerance to salt and can only consume a small amount of sodium in their diet.
 You may need to reduce sodium levels for dogs with special dietary needs or problems with their liver, kidney, and heart.

 Always take note of the sodium content when choosing a food for your dog.
-If you choose a dog food that has high sodium content, then your dog can be at risk of a sodium overdose.
-This can cause your dog serious discomfort and lead to a range of health problems.
+If you choose a dog food with high sodium content, your dog can be at risk of a sodium overdose, which can cause your dog serious discomfort and lead to a range of health problems.

 While some salt is essential for health, too much can lead to salt poisoning.
-If your dog consumes too much salt, the cells in the body will release fluid to even out sodium levels in the blood.
-This causes neurological symptoms like headache, dizziness, and seizures.
+If your dog consumes too much salt, the cells in the body will release fluid to even out sodium levels in the blood, causing neurological symptoms like headache, dizziness, and seizures.

-Salt poisoning or hypernatremia is a dangerous condition, especially if your dog doesn’t have access to freshwater to rehydrate.
-There are many symptoms that accompany hypernatremia that can be distressing for your dog.
+Salt poisoning or hypernatremia is dangerous, especially if your dog doesn’t have access to fresh water to rehydrate.
+Many symptoms accompany hypernatremia that can be distressing for your dog.

 Symptoms of Salt Poisoning in Dogs